 We have experienced negative cash flows from operations with respect to our pressure cycling technology business since our inception.
-As of March 31, 2019, we did not have adequate working capital resources to satisfy our current liabilities and as a result, we have substantial doubt regarding our ability to continue as a going concern.
-We have been successful in raising cash through debt and equity offerings in the past and as described in Note 6 of the accompanying consolidated financial statements, we received \$1.5 million in net proceeds from loans in the first three months of 2019.
+As of June 30, 2019, we did not have adequate working capital resources to satisfy our current liabilities and as a result, we have substantial doubt regarding our ability to continue as a going concern.
+We have been successful in raising cash through debt and equity offerings in the past and as described in Note 6 of the accompanying consolidated financial statements, we received \$4.9 million in net proceeds from loans and \$2.3 million in net proceeds from sales of preferred stock in the first half of 2019.
 We have efforts in place to continue to raise cash through debt and equity offerings.